alanvardy/postex/README.md

 Store your images in the path `/assets/static/images/blog/{year}/{picture.jpg}` and reference them by the filename only (as seen in the example above).

+## Recompiling

+You may have occasional issues getting a markdown file recognized after being added or renamed, in this case run `mix recompile --force`.

 ## Contributing

 I welcome contributions, but please check with me before starting on a pull request - I would hate to have your efforts be in vain.